 Anna and I have debated the pros and cons of different composting toilet solutions and decided to finally make a post on why we decided to go with the most simple and easiest to build composting toilets.

 I finally got around to taking apart one of our old chicken tractors we stopped using when we switched to a poultry pasture rotation system.
-What surprised me was how well the recycled carpet is holding up after all these years.
+What surprised me was how well the

 We got 10 pounds of annual Rye grass to experiment with as a cover crop.
 Anna's got the details on why this particular cover crop could become part of our new system to control weeds better.
 Our local feed store sells it for 60 cents a pound.